diegomezg/devops-trainee-program/01 - Linux operating system/07-pipe-grep.md

 # Working with PIPES and grep in Linux

 ### Instructions
+Create an MD file and document the following points:
-- Understanding what is a PIPE in Linux
+- What is a pipe and how does it work?
+- Explain how grep works and present an example
-- how to works a PIPE
+- Explain how egrep works and present an example
-- working with PIPE and grep in Linux
-- working with PIPE and egrep in Linux
-- working with PIPE and another commands in Linux
+- Present an example where you combine a pipe with grep and other command
+- Present an example where you combine a pipe with egrep and other command

 ### Expected deliverables
-- The trainee needs to have the practice learned in this class and resolve all his doubts.
-- The trainee will attend a workshop with a final activity using all the knowledge acquired
+- MD file with each activity question answered
+- Documentation of procedures, include images if needed